Smilla Holmberg: International career

 On 11 June 2025, Holmberg received her first call-up for the Sweden senior national team, when she was included in Peter Gerhardsson's 23-player squad for the UEFA Euro 2025 in Switzerland.
 Aged 18, she was the youngest player in the squad.
+A month later, on 12 July, she scored her first goal in a 4–1 win over Germany during the Euro 2025.